extendr/rextendr/README.md

 ```

 To execute Rust code, you will also need to set up a working Rust
 toolchain.
+Verify your rust installation using `rust_sitrep()`.
+Note
+that Windows users will need to include the following target
+`rustup target add x86_64-pc-windows-gnu`.

-See the [installation instructions for
+For more details, see the [installation instructions for
 libR-sys](https://github.com/extendr/libR-sys) for help.
 If you can
 successfully build libR-sys you’re good.